calimero-archive/docs/docs/introduction/architecture.md

 sidebar_position: 3
 ---

-A private shard is a separate and isolated subset of a larger blockchain network, which is accessible only to authorized participants who have been granted permission to join the shard.
+Shard Architecture refers to a system where a larger blockchain network is divided into smaller, isolated subsets called private shards.
+These private shards are only accessible to authorized participants who have been granted permission to join.
 The architecture of a private shard typically includes several components:

 ## Shard Token

-The private shard token is only used for consensus, to ensure that validators with a certain stake get the ability to verify and propose blocks.
-The token can be customized to be a CBDC, but by default it will be just used for consensus, to create accounts and to be attached for gas fees.
+The private shard token is used exclusively for achieving consensus within the shard.
+It ensures that validators who hold a certain stake in the network have the ability to verify and propose blocks.
+By default, the token is used solely for consensus, creating accounts, and attaching gas fees.
+While it can be customized to function as a Central Bank Digital Currency (CBDC), its default usage is limited to the aforementioned purposes.

 ## Gas Fees

-Due to the fact that by default the network’s token doesn’t have any monetary value, no gas fees will be paid on the network.
-The current design still has limitations on execution per contract call of 300 TGas, but all gas attached will be refunded.
+Since the network's token does not possess any monetary value by default, no gas fees are paid within the network.
+However, there are still limitations on execution per contract call, currently set at 300 TGas.
+Any gas attached to transactions will be refunded.

 ## Validators

-Private shard validators will own some percentage of the stake (tokens) in the shard defined in the genesis of the network.
-The tokens are used for consensus only, and do not have any real monetary value.
-This is the default behavior and it is possible to create networks with actual monetary value if needed in cases of CBDC and similar.
-To run a minimal private shard you could run only one node controlling the network, but we recommend to run a minimum of four validators, as the network will halt if ⅓ of the nodes go down.
-This gives minimal redundancy and we recommend running as many validators as possible.
-For example, if a private shard is run by 100 validators owned by 100 different companies, it can be configured so that every single one of them has 1 percent of the total stake distributed.
-In this case every company will produce 1% of the blocks and more than 66% of the companies will need to behave maliciously and collude to corrupt the shard and 33% + 1 to stall the network.
-In the future we plan to implement different validator staking mechanisms.
-Being an owner of an NFT could be an entry ticket to become an validator in the shard.
-The NFT can represent anything from ownership of a game to having gone through KYC.
+Private shard validators own a percentage of the stake (tokens) defined in the shard's genesis.
+These tokens are solely used for achieving consensus and do not possess any real monetary value.
+The default behavior allows for networks without actual monetary value, but it is possible to create networks with monetary value, such as in the case of a Central Bank Digital Currency (CBDC).
+Running a minimal private shard requires only one node controlling the network, but it is recommended to have a minimum of four validators to ensure minimal redundancy.
+If one-third of the nodes go down, the network will halt.
+Therefore, running as many validators as possible is recommended.
+For instance, if a private shard is run by 100 validators owned by 100 different companies, each of them could have 1 percent of the total stake distributed.
+In this case, every company would produce 1% of the blocks, and more than 66% of the companies would need to behave maliciously and collude to corrupt the shard, while 33% + 1 would be required to stall the network.
+In the future, different validator staking mechanisms are planned, such as using ownership of a non-fungible token (NFT) as an entry ticket to become a validator in the shard.
+The NFT could represent ownership of a game or completion of a Know Your Customer (KYC) process.

 ## Consensus

-Calimero is using the NEAR consensus algorithm called Nightshade.
-It is modeled as a single blockchain, in which each block logically contains all the transactions for all the shards, and changes the whole state of all the shards.
-Physically, however, no participant downloads the full state or the full logical block.
-Instead, each participant of the network only maintains the state that corresponds to the shards that they validate transactions for, and the list of all the transactions in the block is split into physical chunks, one chunk per shard.
-You can find more information about how it works on on this [NEAR paper](https://near.org/papers/nightshade/#nightshade).
+Calimero utilizes the Nightshade consensus algorithm, which is based on the NEAR consensus algorithm.
+Nightshade models the blockchain as a single entity where each block logically contains all transactions for all the shards, thus changing the state of all the shards.
+However, participants in the network do not download the full state or logical block physically.
+Instead, each participant maintains only the state corresponding to the shards they validate transactions for.
+The list of transactions in a block is divided into physical chunks, with one chunk per shard.
+For more detailed information on how it works, refer to the [NEAR paper](https://near.org/papers/nightshade/#nightshade).

 ## Proof of Authority Shard

-In a proof of authority (PoA) shard, all validators have same voting power and number of blocks.
-PoA shards are often used in private or permissioned blockchain networks, where the validators are known and trusted entities, such as consortium members or enterprise partners.
+In a proof of authority (PoA) shard, all validators have equal voting power and an equal number of blocks.
+PoA shards are commonly used in private or permissioned blockchain networks where validators are known and trusted entities, such as consortium members or enterprise partners.
 PoA shards offer faster transaction speeds and lower energy consumption compared to proof of work (PoW) or proof of stake (PoS) consensus mechanisms.

 ## Proof of Stake Shard